TenaciousBen/gentrifun/readme.md

 # Prerequisites

 1. Yarn should be installed globally
-2. A local MongoDB should be running, and accessible at `mongodb://localhost/`
+2. A local MongoDB should be running, and accessible at `mongodb://localhost/` (install mongo and run `mongod` at the terminal if there isn't a mongodb running)

 # First install